Why Do Windows Laptops Have Stickers?

 Here’s how to safely remove stickers from your Windows laptops:

-- Heat the sticker with a hair dryer.
-You can also use a heat gun, but be sure to keep the dryer at least 15 centimeters (6 inches) from the laptop and away from sensitive parts to avoid damaging your laptop.
+1. Heat the sticker with a hair dryer.
+You can also use a heat gun, but keep the dryer at least 15 centimeters (6 inches) from the laptop and away from sensitive parts to avoid damaging your laptop.
 The heat will help loosen the adhesive on the sticker and make removal easier.

-- Use a spatula or a similar blunt tool to remove the sticker.
-You can use a scraping motion to remove the sticker, but make sure you’re as careful as possible to avoid damaging the laptop’s surface.
+2. Use a spatula or a similar blunt tool to remove the sticker.
+You can use a scraping motion to remove the sticker, but ensure you’re as careful as possible to avoid damaging the laptop’s surface.
 I recommend holding the laptop at a convenient angle to make the work easier.

-- Use rubbing alcohol and a lint-free cloth to remove any adhesive residue on the laptop.
-Ensure you wipe the surface as carefully as possible, but don’t apply too much pressure, so you don’t damage the computer or erase essential logos.
-Remember to keep the rubbing alcohol to a minimum, so it doesn’t get into sensitive parts of your computer.
+3. Use rubbing alcohol and a lint-free cloth to remove any adhesive residue on the laptop.
+Ensure you wipe the surface as carefully as possible, but don’t apply too much pressure so you don’t damage the computer or erase essential logos.
+Remember to keep the rubbing alcohol to a minimum so it doesn’t get into sensitive computer parts.

-- Clean the surface with a microfiber cloth to remove leftover alcohol and extra residue.
+4. Clean the surface with a microfiber cloth to remove leftover alcohol and extra residue.
 I recommend using a damp cloth for the best results.
-If you don’t have a microfiber cloth, you could use an antibacterial wipe.
+You could use an antibacterial wipe if you don’t have a microfiber cloth.

 Remember to treat your laptop as carefully as possible during this process.
 Ensure you don’t use more rubbing alcohol than you need, and power off the computer before removing the stickers.